Based on Major Ecological Zones and Traditional Subsistence Lifestyles

 October 1, 2003 - September 31, 2006, with one year no-cost extension through September 31, 2007.

-The Traditional Tribal Subsistence Exposure Scenario and Risk Assessment Guidance Manual is available here (pdf) as an.
 If you are interested in receiving a CD of the Guidance Manual, please contact either Barbara Harper or Anna Harding.
 We are also interested in receiving comments about the Guidance Manual.
 Please send comments either by email or by letter (addresses for Drs.
 Harper and Harding are available below).
-Additional documents are also available:

 The overall goal of this project was to prepare a set of regional traditional tribal subsistence exposure scenarios that are based on the major ecological zones across the ‘lower 48’ states (excluding Alaska and Hawai’i).
 These scenarios are needed for CERCLA risk assessments and other environmental standards.
 Until now, tribes have not had complete exposure scenarios that reflect traditional lifestyles and original natural resource uses, so the risk assessments performed at tribal Superfund sites have inevitably underestimated tribal exposures.
 Because this grant built on almost ten years of experience in developing exposure scenarios for and with tribes, this grant project served to collect all the lessons learned and distill them into a Tribal Exposure Scenario Guidance Manual.